SOMEDAY FARM FREE-RANGE TURKEYS

 What kind of turkeys do you raise?
 Nicholas White which offers a fine balance of juicy white and succulent dark meat.

 How do I cook a Someday Farm turkey to perfection?
-Keep reading!
-Directions are immediately below, but we we also provide a paper copy at pick-up.
+Hop on over to the Recipes page here on the website.
+We we also provide a paper copy at pick-up.

 How do I thaw a frozen turkey?
 There are two basic methods: Refrigerator thaw (allow 24 hours for each 4 to 5 pounds of weight.
 A 12 to 16 pound frozen turkey takes about 3 to 4 days in the fridge; a 16 to 20 pound frozen bird takes 4 to 5 days).
 Cold water thaw (allow about 30 minutes per pound.
 A 12 to 16 pound frozen turkey should take about 6 to 8 hours to thaw in cold water.
 A 16 to 20 pound frozen turkey should take about 8 to 10 hours to thaw in cold water.
 Submerge vacuum sealed bird in cold tap water in a vessel or sink large enough to handle its size.
 Cook turkey as soon as possible after thawing).

 Can I buy other yummy farm products that same day?
 Yes!!
-We will have our packing room stocked with staples from our fields such as potatoes (several varieties), onions, etc.
+We will have our packing room stocked with staples from our fields such as potatoes (several varieties), carrots, onions, Brussels sprouts, winter squash, etc.

 Enjoy the harvest!